-People with CAD are over-sensitive to sunlight and get an eczema skin reaction that can be triggered by very brief sun exposure, sometimes less than a minute.
-It mainly affects areas of skin that are exposed to the light every day i.e. face, neck, upper chest and the back of the hands/forearms.
-It is usually worse in the summer when the sunlight is strongest.
-There can be a delay of several days between sun exposure and the skin reaction, so people with CAD are not always aware that the two are linked.
-It is thought that CAD is caused by an allergic reaction to sunlight, but it is unclear why this happens.
+People affected by CAD have skin which is over-sensitive to sunlight or artificial light and get a type of eczema reaction that can be triggered by very brief sun exposure, sometimes in less than a minute, although it usually appears between 7 and 24 hours later.
+It mainly affects the areas of skin that are exposed to light i.e. face, neck, upper chest and the back of the hands/forearms.
+It is usually worse in the summer when the sun is strongest.
+There can be a delay of several days between sun exposure and the skin reaction, so people affected by CAD are not always aware that the two are linked.
+It is thought that CAD is caused by an allergic reaction to sunlight or artificial light, but it is unclear why this happens.